How should we align our feet in poses like revolved triangle or warrior one?

 The relationship between the feet and the pelvis

 An important piece to keep in mind as we decide how to align our feet in any standing pose (e.g. whether or not our heels are lined up in revolved triangle and other poses), is that our feet set up the base or foundation.
-How we arrange the feet will affect everything we place on top of that base, namely the pelvis, and then the spine.
+How we arrange the feet affects everything we place on top of that base, namely the pelvis, and then the spine.
 The feet are connected to the pelvis through a kinetic chain that includes the ankle joint and knee joint between them.
-One of the most common cues and primary intentions for revolved triangle, warrior 1, and parsvottanasana is to square the pelvis with the front of the mat.
-In order to do this, the muscles that move the hip joint will have to be sufficiently open to allow this.
+One of the most common cues and primary intentions for revolved triangle, warrior one, and parsvottanasana is to square the pelvis with the front of the mat.
+In order to do this, the muscles that move the hip joint have to be sufficiently open.

 I’m not sure the pelvis has to be perfectly square or straight in these postures.
 I see it more as an intention.
 As you create that intention, you naturally put pressure into the muscles that control the hip joint close to the pelvis.
-In the case of these postures, because the feet are planted on the floor, it is the sides of the pelvis that will have to move around the heads of the femurs in order to align the pelvis.
+Because we plant our feet on the floor in these postures, the sides of our pelvis have to move around the heads of our femurs in order to align the pelvis.
 Because the length (front to back of mat), width (side to side of mat), and angle (relative to side of mat) of the feet naturally change the hip joint above, where you put them matters.

 The general rule is that the wider your stance is, the easier it is to square your hips.
 The more your foot angles forward to the front of the mat, the easier it is to square the hips.
 The more narrow the width of the feet and the more the foot points toward the outer edge of the mat, the more difficult it will be to square the hips.
 It follows then that, the tighter your hips are, the wider your feet will need to be.
 The more open your hips are, the more narrow your stance can be.
 But keep in mind, part of the pose is to put pressure on the muscles of the hip.
 In other words, you want to work toward square hips so that you essentially stretch the muscles of the hips as you do this posture.